klavins/EE546_W25/EE546_W25/Lectures/Intro.md

 # INTRODUCTIONS

-We'll go around the room an introduce ourselves:
+We'll go around the room an introduce ourselves.

-  - Who are you?
-  - What are your research interests?
-  - What do you want out of the course?
+I'll talk about why I want to teach this course.